HybridGraphics

 the iGPU, and converting the data into a format the iGPU can display.
 For

-dGPU of the same model, or on a muxless laptop.
+dGPU of the same model, or on a laptop with mux.
 A big problem is the need

 to properly synchronize the rendering of the dGPU with the display of the